Covid-19 information

 - Ministry for Foreign Affairs, Ministry of JusticeRevised list - residents of twelve non-EEA and Schengen states allowed to visit Iceland16.07.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry for Foreign AffairsTravellers from Denmark, Norway, Finland, and Germany to be exempt from screening and quarantine requirements14.07.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry for Foreign AffairsTravellers from Denmark, Norway, Finland, and Germany to be exempt from screening and quarantine requirements14.07.2020

 - Ministry for Foreign Affairs, Ministry of HealthIcelanders and residents in Iceland to take special precautions after arriving in Iceland10.07.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry for Foreign AffairsTravellers to be tested at border - Science to guide path to the easing of travel restrictions15.06.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry for Foreign AffairsTravellers to be tested at border - Science to guide path to the easing of travel restrictions15.06.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry of Justice, Prime Minister's Office, Ministry for Foreign AffairsInformation for travellers arriving in Iceland from 15 June 202008.06.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Prime Ministers Office, Ministry for Foreign AffairsInformation for travellers arriving in Iceland from 15 June 202008.06.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry of Justice, Ministry for Foreign AffairsInformation for travellers arriving in Iceland from 15 June 202005.06.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Ministry for Foreign AffairsInformation for travellers arriving in Iceland from 15 June 202005.06.2020

 - Ministry for Foreign Affairs, Ministry of HealthTesting for international arrivals to start on 15 June02.06.2020